ean-maloney/Election_Analysis/README.md

  - Data Source: election_results.csv
  - Software: Python 3.7.6, Visual Studio Code 1.56

+(NOTE: Because Visual Studio has non-standard defaults for setting the current working directory,           I have included two sets of file paths in lines 8-16 of my code.
+The first set works when running the code is Visual Studio under its default settings, but the second (commented-out) set of paths may need to be activated when running the code in a different environment.
+Doing so merely requires that lines 10 and 11 be commented out, and lines 15 and 16 be un-commented.)

 ## Results
 The election audit shows that the following:
   1. 369,711 votes were cast.